 - a.
 Convene system stakeholders to assist in the development of the local plan; - b.
 Prepare and submit local plans; - c.
-Be reponsible for oversight of itself; - d.
-Manage or significantly participate in the competitive selection process for OSOs;
+Be responsible for oversight of itself; - d.
+Manage or significantly participate in the competitive selection process for OSOs; - e.

-- e.
 Select or terminate OSOs, career service providers, and youth providers; - f.
 Negotiate local performance accountability measures; or - g.
 Develop and submit budgets for activities of the LWIB in the Local Area.

 8. REFERRAL PROCESS (Sec.
-121 (c)(2)(iii)) (Governor's Guidelines, Section 1, Items 3 and 8) (§678.500(b)(3)-(4))
+121 (c)(2)(iii)) (Governor's Guidelines, Section 1, Item8(i)) (§678.500(b)(3)-(4))